Artist Rooms 2025

 21st March — 17th May 2025

-Encounter is pleased to present Artist Rooms 2025 with Antony Cairns, Manuela Falcão and Tomoya Matsuzaki.
-This biannual project was first initiated by the gallery in London seven years ago and gives each artist the opportunity to present a focused solo installation of a specific series of recent work.
+Encounter is pleased to present Artist Rooms 2025, with Antony Cairns (London, United Kingdom, 1980), Manuela Falcão (Porto Alegre, Brazil, 1991) and Tomoya Matsuzaki (Fukuoka, Japan, 1977) opening on Thursday 20th March.
+This biannual project was first initiated by the gallery seven years ago to provide artists with an opportunity to present an installation of a specific series of work within a single room.

 Planning your Visit